olp410412/wrapped_ollvm/README.md

 ## LSIM
-LSIM is a way to evaluate the structrual dissimilarity between software control-flow(in granular of function-level) it takes two LLVM IR(.ll) file and function name as its input(default name is "main").
+LSIM is a way to evaluate the structrual dissimilarity between software control-flow(in granular of function-level) it takes two LLVM IR(.ll) files and function names as its input(default name is "main").

 ## split